Semileptonic Decay of $\Omega_c^0 \to \Xi^- l^+ \nu_l$ From Light-Cone Sum Rules

-The other parameters we should determine are the Borel region.
+The other parameters which should be determined are the Borel region.
 The chosen principle of Borel parameters is that we should promise to suppress both the higher resonance and twist contributions.
-So the threshold $s_0=11.56GeV^2$ which we choose is available in our calculations, and the stable window of the Borel parameter $M_B^2$ working we analyse is $8<M_B^2<10 GeV^2$.
-We analyse the varying of $M_B^2$ at the point $s_0=11.56 GeV^2$ and $q^2=0 GeV^2$.
+In ~\cite{Zhang:2008,Wang:2010}, the QCD sum rule method has been used to estimate the mass of $\Omega_c$ baryon.
+In ref~\cite{Zhang:2008,Wang:2010}, the chosen threshold of the $\Omega_c$ charm baryon around the first excited states was $\sqrt{s_0}=3.3~{\rm{GeV}}\sim3.5~{\rm{GeV}}$, and the mass was calculated at $\sqrt{s_0}=3.4~{\rm{GeV}}$.
+So the threshold of $s_0$ we choose is $\sqrt{s_0}=3.4~{\rm{GeV}}$ in our calculations for accordance, and the stable window of the Borel parameter $M_B^2$ working we analyse is $8<M_B^2<9~{\rm{GeV}}^2$.
+We analyse the varying of $M_B^2$ at the point $\sqrt{s_0}=3.4$ GeV and $q^2=0~{\rm{GeV}}^2$.
 The pictures of curve are given in Fig.~\ref{fig1}, and the pictures of form factors $f_i (g_i)(i=1,2)$ are plotted in Fig.~\ref{fig2}.

-Because the arriving of the decay width of the semileptonic process should be investigated on the whole physical region, we extrapolate these form factors by the three-parameter dipole formula Eq.~(\ref{dipole formula}) on the whole kinematical region.
-Another benefit of using this fitting formula is that we can simplify the procedure of our calculation.
+The decay width of the semileptonic process should be investigated on the whole physical region, while the light-cone QCD sum rules only worked in the region $q^2\ll (M_{\Omega_c}-M_\Xi)^2$, so the form factors are studied varying from $0~{\rm{GeV}}^2$ to $1~{\rm{GeV}}^2$.
+So that, we extrapolate these form factors by the three-parameter dipole formula Eq.~(\ref{dipole formula}) on the whole kinematical region $0<q^2<(M_{\Omega_c}-M_\Xi)^2$.
+Another benefit of using this fitting formula is that the procedure of calculation can be simplified.

-The form factors at point $q^2=0 GeV^2$ are given in Table~\ref{table 1}, and the results obtained from other approaches are also listed in this table.
-The coefficients a and b we fitted are listed in Table~\ref{table 2} Due to the smallness of $g_1$ we do not consider the $g_1$ term.
-We use the decay width of semileptonic weak decay as in~\cite{Huang:2004,Liu:2009lc}.
+The form factors at point $q^2=0~{\rm{GeV}}^2$ are given in Table~\ref{table 1}, and the results obtained from other approaches are also listed in this table.
+The coefficients {\it a} and {\it b} we fitted are listed in Table~\ref{table 2}.
+We use the decay width of semileptonic decay as that in~\cite{Huang:2004,Liu:2009lc}.
 The differential decay rate dependent on $q^2$ is